 How QR Codes work

-Think of QR Code as a language.
+Think of a QR Code as a language.
 Humans can’t read this language but mobile devices and scanners can.

 Just as the English language has rules on how to form a sentence, a QR Code is also made up of elements.